ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 ### WorkbasketAccessItem

 A WorkbasketAccessItem specifies permissions for a given Workbasket and a specific user or group.
 You can read more about different permissions [here](./security-permissions.md#access-to-workbaskets).
-There is also an [example table](./security-permissions.md#example-workbasketaccesitem-table) containing WorkbasketAccessItems
+There is also an [example table](./security-permissions.md#example-workbasketaccesitem-table) containing WorkbasketAccessItems.

+## Operations on entites

+- Create, Update, Delete
+- Query